signag/raspi-cam-srv/README.md

 The Raspberry Pi Camera Server (raspiCamSrv) is a web server which can be deployed on a Raspberry Pi device giving access to installed cameras and allows to control these.

+In addition, also a large variety of [GPIO-connected devices](./docs/SettingsDevices.md) can be controlled through the user interface or within the freely configurable [event handling infrastructure](./docs/Trigger.md) which integrates camera functions with devices.

-It can be installed on all Raspberry Pi platforms which allow connection of one or multiple cameras and supports the currently existing camera types.
+**raspiCamSrv** can be installed on all Raspberry Pi platforms which allow connection of one or multiple cameras and supports the currently existing camera types.
 Up to now, it was tested on Pi Zero W, Pi Zero 2 W, Pi 4 and Pi 5 running Bullseye as well as Bookworm together with camera modules 1, 2, 3, HQ and GS.
-On Pi 5, also parallel installation of two different cameras was tested.
+On Pi 5, also parallel installation of two different cameras is supported.

 **raspiCamSrv** is built with [Flask 3.x](https://flask.palletsprojects.com/en/stable/) and uses the [Picamera2 library](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf).